Marcus Garvey: Success and obstacles

 Garvey also organized the African Legion, a group of uniformed men who would attend UNIA parades; a secret service was formed from Legion members, providing Garvey with intelligence about group members.
 The formation of the Legion further concerned the Bureau of Investigation, who sent their first full-time black agent, James Wormley Jones, to infiltrate UNIA.

 In January 1920, Garvey incorporated the Negro Factories League, through which he opened a string of grocery stores, a restaurant, a steam laundry, and publishing house.

-According to Grant, a personality cult had grown up around Garvey within the UNIA movement; life-size portraits of him hung in the UNIA headquarters and phonographs of his speeches were sold to the membership.
+According to Grant, a personality cult had grown up around Garvey within the UNIA movement; life-size portraits of him hung in the UNIA headquarters and phonograph records of his speeches were sold to the membership.

 In August 1920, UNIA organized the First International Conference of the Negro Peoples in Harlem.
 This parade was attended by Gabriel Johnson, the Mayor of Monrovia in Liberia.
 As part of it, an estimated 25,000 people assembled in Madison Square Gardens.
 At the conference, UNIA delegates declared Garvey to be the Provisional President of Africa, charged with heading a government-in-exile that could take power in the continent when European colonial rule ended via decolonization.
 Some of the West Africans attending the event were angered by this, believing it wrong that an Afro-Jamaican, rather than a native African, was taking this role.

 Many outside the movement ridiculed Garvey for giving himself this title.
 The conference then elected other members of the African government-in-exile, resulting in the production of a "Declaration of the Rights of the Negro Peoples of the World" which condemned European colonial rule across Africa.
 In August 1921, UNIA held a banquet in Liberty Hall, at which Garvey gave out honors to various supporters, including such titles as the Order of the Nile and the Order of Ethiopia.

 UNIA established growing links with the Liberian government, hoping to secure land in the West African nation on which it could settle African-American migrants.
 Liberia was in heavy debt, with UNIA launching a fundraising campaign to raise $2 million towards a Liberian Construction Loan.
 In 1921, Garvey sent a UNIA team to assess the prospects of mass African-American settlement in Liberia.

 Internally, UNIA experienced various feuds.
 Garvey pushed out Cyril Briggs and other members of the African Blood Brotherhood from UNIA, wanting to place growing distance between himself and black socialist groups.
 In the Negro World, Garvey then accused Briggs—who was of mixed heritage—of being a white man posing as a black man.
 Briggs successfully sued Garvey for criminal libel.
-This was not the only time he faced this charge; in July 1919 Garvey had been arrested for comments made about Edwin Kilroe in the Negro World.
+This was not the only time he faced this charge; in July 1919, Garvey had been arrested for comments in the Negro World about Edwin P. Kilroe, the Assistant District Attorney in the District Attorney's office of the County of New York.
 When this case eventually came to court, the court ordered Garvey to provide a printed retraction.